 This year, the Raiders have unveiled a new plan for keeping the Black Hole full.
 The team announced Saturday that, for all season tickets sold from May 1 to June 30, 10 percent of the gross purchase price will be donated to the Oakland Unified School District.

-The fact that it’s 10 percent of the gross is significant — it maximizes the number and it means there won’t be any accounting devices used to chop the number down.
+The fact that it’s 10 percent of the gross is significant — it maximizes the donation and it means there won’t be any accounting devices used to chop the number down.
 A full 10 cents of every season-ticket dollar will be going to the school system.
 To make that happen, the tickets need to be purchased between May 1 and June 30.